FRINXio/http-worker/README.md

 ```
 Last line should read `All OK`.

-Then it executes a workflow with http task that POSTs some data
+The test executes a workflow with http task that POSTs some data
 with secret variables to httpbin.org and then checks response.

 ## Manual testing